floomby/discord-speech-bot-v2/TASKS.md

 ### Tasks

+### Immediate Tasks

+- Finish pr to completion npm module so that I can just use that instead of duplicating the code here
-- Initial prompt is failing to use the function sometimes, also the sentence line skipping is not working well
+- Initial prompt is failing to use the function sometimes (more functions?), also the sentence line skipping is not working well
-- Work on testing
+- Work on testing coverage (specifically chat context referencing)

-- Finish pr to completion module so that I can just use that instead of duplicating the code here
+### Medium Term Tasks

+- Write a function based agent, I suspect that it will have better performance than what we have now
+- Move towards removing langchain as a dependency, it is a bit bloat-y, opaque, and annoying to debug
+  - Think about moving to pgvector instead of hnswlib
+- Get python packager stuff organized enough to be usable by someone besides me

+### Long Term Tasks

+- Re-evaluate the use of whisper.cpp and see the quality can reach the level of google stt
+- Find better tts solution that supports emotions and handles numbers and acronyms better